traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ^ Simple verbs used to describe actions:

-^eg CONNECT, PUBLISH, SUBSCRIBE, UNSUBSCRIBE and DISCONNECT types that are significant for developers.
+^ Basically 5 verbs in MQTT: CONNECT, DISCONNECT, PUBLISH, SUBSCRIBE, PING

 ---